RicardoRG44/RicardoRG44/README.md

 - 👋 Hi, I’m @RicardoRG44
-Future Backend Developerment!:)
+Future Programmer Developerment!:)
-- 🌱 I’m currently learning in python, Node.js, Django, SQL
+- 🌱 I’m currently learning in python, Node.js, Django, SQL and more!

 - 💞️ I’m looking to collaborate on all I want